 I’m currently Assistant Professor of English and Core Founding Faculty Member in the NULab for Texts, Maps, and Networks at Northeastern University in Boston, Massachusetts.
-My scholarship focuses on the intersections between literary, periodical, and religious culture in antebellum America.
-If you’re interested in the specifics of my work, see my CV.
+My scholarship focuses on the inextricable links between technologies of print production—both historical and contemporary—and the publics they can constitute.
+In particular, my work focuses on the technical, social, and literary operations of the nineteenth-century newspaper: its modes of circulation, its genres of everyday reading and writing, and its networked modes of authorship.
+For more on the specifics of my work,see my CV.

 I’m (slowly) editing a digital edition of Nathaniel Hawthorne’s short story “The Celestial Railroad” that will allow scholars, teachers, and students to follow the rich publication history of “The Celestial Railroad” in American periodicals during the 1840s and 50s.
 That relatively narrow focus has expanded into a collaborative effort with colleagues in English, History, and Computer Science to uncover reprinted texts in large-scale archives of nineteenth-century periodicals.
 The NEH- and ACLS-funded Viral Texts project uses robust data mining tools to discover borrowed texts across large-scale archives of antebellum texts.
 These “viral texts” help us to trace lines of influence among antebellum writers and editors, and to construct models of viral textuality in the period.